-- Graduation and retention rates - Percentage of students at UCR from our region and from underrepresented groups - Number of UCR students investing time in local schools through community service or community-engaged learning activities - Number of courses devoted to community-engaged learning and research and the number of courses that have a component that encourages such engagement.
+- Graduation and retention rates - Percentage of students at UCR from our region and from underrepresented groups - Percentage of alumni who remain in the region (while staying attuned to the importance of social mobility) - Number of UCR students investing time in local schools through community service or community-engaged learning activities - Number of courses devoted to community-engaged learning and research and the number of courses that have a component that encourages such engagement.

 A crisis hits the local public school system, forcing it to close for several months and shift to distance learning.
 Teachers and public school administrators turn to UCR for help, through a longstanding community partnership.
-UCR professors and educational designers provide technical and research-based support for successful distance education, including UC-preparatory course materials.2 UCR School of Medicine students create a scientific curriculum for middle school students and offer it free online.
+UCR professors and educational designers provide technical and research-based support for successful distance education, including UC-preparatory course materials.3 UCR School of Medicine students create a scientific curriculum for middle school students and offers it free online.